Back to blog

 This strategy allows you to maintain focus and interest by leveraging the novelty factor to keep your mind fresh and engaged.

-It’s especially effective when dealing with tasks of varying complexity or ones that require different cognitive skills — for instance, writing a creative story and calculating budget figures.
+It’s especially effective when dealing with tasks of varying complexity or ones that require different cognitive skills.
+For instance, writing a creative story and calculating budget figures.

 If you have a nimble mind, the task batting technique can promote efficiency and reduce the risk of burnout.